return to main page

 GROOMING TOOLS

-• Pin brush - without coated tips (which can rip out hair) - start with a softer brush and progress to a stiffer model like a Christiansen #20 (note: do not allow children to brush unsupervised - pins are sharp and can injure eye or make grooming unpleasant)
+• Pin brush - without coated tips (which can rip out hair) - start with a softer brush and progress to a stiffer model like a Christiansen #22 3/4 pin length (note: do not allow children to brush unsupervised - pins are sharp and can injure eye or make grooming unpleasant)

-• Slicker brush - small, only use for shaping hocks and feet
+• Slicker brush - small, only use for shaping hocks and feet, never for body as it will break the hair

 • Shedding rake - short tined, blue handled type is great

-• Nail grinder - begin with small clippers and switch to grinder, I recommend the 2-speed Cordless Minimite dremel - the secret to grinding is hold the nail tightly between 2 fingers so there is no vibration and only grind for a moment at a time, going from nail to nail and then back to the beginning again.
+• Nail grinder - begin with small clippers and switch to grinder, I recommend the Cordless Minimite Dremel - the secret to grinding is hold the nail tightly between 2 fingers so there is no vibration and only grind for a moment at a time so it doesn't get too hot, going from nail to nail and then back to the beginning again.
+Click here to see youtube video clips How to Use a Dremel Starring Henson and Dremel 2 Starring Torchy, filmed by Mulan Madden!

-• Spray bottle - for coat conditioner mixed with water
+• Spray bottle - for coat conditioners mixed with water

-• Forced air blow dryer - a 2-speed model is best so you can use the lower speed for near the head/ears; Metro Commander AFTD 2-Speed Dryer or something similar is a great choice (never use a human hair dryer on a dog - can burn the skin - dog dryers are cooler forced air).
+• Forced air blow dryer - a 2-speed model is best so you can use the lower speed for near the head/ears; Metro Commander AFTD 2-Speed Dryer or something similar is a great choice (do not use a human hair dryer on a dog - can burn the skin and is not forced air, it only dries - dog dryers are cooler air and puff out the coat by forcing air with power through the hair).

-WHERE TO BUY GROOMING TOOLS: Cherrybrook caters to show folks and is a great place to get all of the above grooming tools.
-Foster & Smith also carries many of these tools.
+WHERE TO BUY GROOMING TOOLS: Cherrybrook caters to show folks and is a great place to get all of the above grooming tools as well as show collars and resco leads.
+Foster & Smith also carries many grooming tools.

 • GROOMING PRODUCTS